SortableJS/Sortable/README.md

 On top of that, the Fallback always generates a copy of that DOM Element and appends the class `fallbackClass` definied in the options.
 This behaviour controls the look of this 'dragged' Element.

 Demo: http://jsbin.com/pucurizace/edit?html,css,js,output

 ---

+#### `fallbackTolerance` option
+Emulates the native drag threshold.
+Specify in pixels how far the mouse should move before it's considered as a drag.
+Useful if the items are also clickable like in a list of links.

+When the user clicks inside a sortable element, it's not uncommon for your hand to move a little between the time you press and the time you release.
+Dragging only starts if you move the pointer past a certain tolerance, so that you don't accidentally start dragging every time you click.

+3 to 5 are probably good values.

+---